Signs and Symptoms of Anxiety You Never Knew Even Existed

 People that experience panic attacks often say their symptoms resemble that of a heart attack.
 Many people that have experienced panic attacks seek medical treatment from a doctor, expecting to be treated for some sort of cardiovascular health condition.

-Different types of anxiety disorders can cause panic attacks Obsessive-compulsive disorder (OCD) may result in a panic attack when you feel like you’re being contaminated with germs and other harmful bacteria.
+Different types of anxiety disorders can cause panic attacks.
+For instance obsessive-compulsive disorder (OCD) may result in a panic attack when you feel like you’re being contaminated with germs and other harmful bacteria.
 A social anxiety disorder may trigger a panic attack 10 minutes before giving a best man speech at a wedding.
 Children with a separation anxiety disorder may be triggered when they are away from their parents for prolonged periods of time.

 (Fictional) Here’s an example of what a panic attack may feel like: